oceanprotocol-archive/OEPs/5/README.md

 #### Interfaces with external providers

-Ocean Agent should provide a pluggable mechanism allowing to interact with external providers.
+Ocean Agent SHOULD provide a pluggable mechanism allowing to interact with external providers.
 It could be:

 * **Computing Providers** - In charge of providing off-chain or on-chain computing services.